slimslenderslacks/registry/README.md

 ## Development Status

+**2025-10-24 update**: The Registry API has entered an **API freeze (v0.1)** 🎉.
+For the next month or more, the API will remain stable with no breaking changes, allowing integrators to confidently implement support.
+This freeze applies to v0.1 while development continues on v0.
+We'll use this period to validate the API in real-world integrations and gather feedback to shape v1 for general availability.
+Thank you to everyone for your contributions and patience—your involvement has been key to getting us here!

 **2025-09-08 update**: The registry has launched in preview 🎉 ([announcement blog post](https://blog.modelcontextprotocol.io/posts/2025-09-08-mcp-registry-preview/)).
 While the system is now more stable, this is still a preview release and breaking changes or data resets may occur.
 A general availability (GA) release will follow later.
 We'd love your feedback in [GitHub discussions](https://github.com/modelcontextprotocol/registry/discussions/new?category=ideas) or in the [#registry-dev Discord](https://discord.com/channels/1358869848138059966/1369487942862504016) ([joining details here](https://modelcontextprotocol.io/community/communication)).

 Current key maintainers: